gumyr/cq_warehouse/README.md

 The following sections describe each of the provided classes.

 ### Nut
-As the parent class of all other nut classes it isn't intended for end users.
+As the base class of all other nut classes it isn't intended for end users.
 ### HexNut
 ![HexNut](doc/hexnut.png)